agilestacks/kubeflow-extensions/README.md

 # Kubeflow Pipeline Templates
 This is a repo for the Agile Stacks Kubeflow Pipelines templates.
 It contains end-to-end tutorials for Kubeflow Pipelines, Keras, and Seldon.

+The following Kubeflow extensions are introduced to Kubeflow to address common challenges:
+1. get_secret for managing Kubernets secrets from Jupyter notebooks
+2. S3 filesystem for Kubeflow
+3. Kaniko KFP component for building Docker images
+4. Template magic for Notebooks
+5. Extensions for Notebooks: debugging, variable explorer
+6. Environment configuration for Notebooks based on configmaps and secrets
+7. Continuous deployment for Kubeflow Pipelines

+Each template introduces a machine learning project structure that allows to modularize data processing, model definition, model training, validation, and inference tasks.
+Using distinct steps makes it possible to rerun only the steps you need, as you tweak and test your workflow.
+A well-defined, standard project structure helps all team members to understand how a model was created.

 In this tutorial we will introduce reusable Machine Learning Pipelines that can be used as a template for your machine learning scenarios.

 We will cover the following steps: